vmoroz/react-native-windows-samples/docs/cppapi-JSValueArray.md

 ### Return value

-New `JSValueArray` with a deep copy of all items in the current `JSValueArray`.
+New `JSValueArray` with a deep copy of all items from this `JSValueArray`.

 ---